 This course introduces students to the history and background of American corrections and the fundamental theories of punishment and treatment.
 Correctional law, policies, practices, issues, and controversies within the correctional system will be considered.
 The incarceration of various populations in jails and prisons, probation and parole, capital punishment, and public policy issues surrounding the expansion of community-based corrections will also be discussed.

-This survey course provides a comprehensive look into terrorism and homeland security.
+This survey course provides a comprehensive look at terrorism and homeland security.
 It explores the relationship between terrorism and homeland security, the origins and criminology of modern-day domestic and international terrorism, and the impact of terrorism on national security policy.
-Cyberterrorism, terrorism and the media, civil liberties and the bureaucracy of federal, state and local governments are also considered.
+Cyber terrorism, terrorism and the media, civil liberties and the bureaucracy of federal, state and local governments are also considered.

 This course is a survey of the major concepts and ideas shaping the field of public administration today, emphasizing public management, bureaucratic processes and politics, budgetary activities, legal dynamics, and administrative responsibility, with an emphasis on the field of criminal justice.

 This course covers basic principles of American constitutional law, with a focus on governmental powers and the role of the Supreme Court in interpreting the Constitution as it pertains to the criminal justice system addressing search and seizure, obtaining information legally, due process and punishment.

 This course considers concepts and methodology that information officers in public and private enterprises can use to analyze and mitigate the impact of security threats to their organizations.
 This course also identifies and assesses critical vulnerabilities, compares quantitative and qualitative risk analysis, and utilizes risk assessment tools in the decision-making process.

-The capstone course for the Bachelor of Science in Criminal Justice gives students the opportunity to integrate theoretical knowledge with practical application.
-Students are expected to integrate the core of the program with their chosen emphasis area to demonstrate professional competency in the field, effective written and oral communication skills, critical thinking, and creative problem-solving skills in the context of a biblical worldview by applying the knowledge they have acquired throughout the program to a case study.
+The capstone course for the Bachelor of Science in Criminal Justice gives students the opportunity to demonstrate professional competence required in the field, effective written and oral communication skills, critical thinking, and creative problem-solving skills in the context of a biblical worldview by applying the knowledge they have acquired throughout the program to a case study.
 Criminology, criminal law, corrections, ethics in criminal justice, constitutional law, juvenile justice, and homeland security will be integrated into the course.

 Tell us a little more about yourself to receive additional information about LAPU.